How to Choose the Right Benchmark

 - It should not hide opportunity cost.
 If the strategy’s benefit is defense, the benchmark must still show the foregone upside.
 If the strategy’s benefit is participation, the benchmark must still show the extra path risk accepted to earn it.

-How BTS chooses the right benchmark
+How to choose the right benchmark

 - Identify the active overlay.
 Start by naming exactly what the strategy is doing that a passive implementation would not do.
 That may be a trend filter, rotation rule, risk target, selection model, weighting rule, or defensive routing rule.